 This is why we are looking at the current Chinese e commerce landscape and trends in this week’s Tenba Group article as well as the effects of the Covid-pandemic.

-The E Commerce Players in China
+The Main E Commerce Players in China

 With three times the size of the US market, the Chinese e commerce market size is the largest of commerce markets in the world.
 The Middle Kingdom’s near 1.4 billion population, its traditional and innovative products together with the government’s censorship have created a prospering economy – online and offline.
 Even the West is beginning to implement Chinese sale festivals.